"MCN" combine as Tuchel's PSG continue perfect start to season

 Kylian Mbappe again made a decisive contribution as Paris Saint-Germain's superstar front three combined for the goals in a 3-1 win over Angers in Ligue 1 on Saturday.

-On his first start since winning the World Cup with France last month, Mbappe volleyed in PSG's crucial second goal just after the break at the Parc des Princes, and he then set up Neymar for the goal that clinched the points.
+On his first start since winning the World Cup with France, Mbappe volleyed in PSG's crucial second goal just after the break at the Parc des Princes, and he then set up Neymar for the strike that clinched the points.

 Before that, Edinson Cavani had marked his first appearance of the season with an early opener, only for Thomas Mangani's penalty to bring Angers back level midway through the first half.

-This was a third win in as many games for PSG to start their defence of the French title, and seeing all three members of his 'MCN' attack find the net will have been a source of great satisfaction for new coach Thomas Tuchel.
+This was a third win in as many games for PSG to start their defence of the French title, and seeing all three members of his 'MCN' attack find the net will have greatly pleased new coach Thomas Tuchel.

 "It was a deserved victory but again it was difficult," said Tuchel.
 "We are not fresh at the moment because we have been working so hard at training during the week."